Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 Which "premium" neighborhoods open up at $500k in Ivory Coast in 2026?

-For $500k in these premium Ivory Coast neighborhoods, buyers can realistically expect a well-finished 3-bedroom apartment in a top-tier building with security and amenities, or a modest villa with a garden in the less central pockets of these communes.
+For $500k in these premium neighborhoods of Ivory Coast, buyers can realistically expect a spacious three-bedroom apartment in a modern secure building with elevator, parking, and possibly a pool, or a standalone villa with a garden in the residential streets just off the main Riviera or Deux-Plateaux avenues.

 What counts as "luxury" in Ivory Coast in 2026?